Council on Teacher Education

 School and Community Experiences

-Located on the School and Community Experiences website is specific information pertaining to the licensure programs of Early Childhood Education, Elementary Education, and Secondary Education.
+Specific information pertaining to the licensure programs of Early Childhood Education, Elementary Education, Middle Grades Education and Secondary Education is located on the School and Community Experiences website.
 The website also provides information pertaining to community-based field experiences, a component of EDUC 201: Identity and Difference in Education.

 Each licensure program on the SCE website provides specific information regarding: